SludgeVohaul/audiotools/README_flac2m4a.md

 ## flac2m4a.sh

-The `flac2m4a.sh` tool converts FLAC files in the `srcdir` into the AAC format and stores them in a MP4 container in the `targetdir` directory.
+The `flac2m4a.sh` tool converts FLAC files in `srcdir` into the AAC format and stores them in a MP4 container in `targetdir`.

 The directory structure in `srcdir` (e.g multiple artist directories containing multiple album directories) is preserved in `targetdir`.